exosite/TI-MSP430e4/README.md

 # TI-MSP432e4 Development Kit Application
 This repository holds the Exosite assets and code that setup the development kit experience on Exosite's Murano platform.
-This code can be cloned and deployed on its own or added to your Murano account through Exosite Exchange. {Link to Exosite Exchange}
+This code can be cloned and deployed on its own or added to your Murano account through [Exosite Exchange](https://www.exosite.io/business/exchange/catalog#/?_k=dnrhld).

 ## Repository Contents

-* Specification of the MSP432 represented as a Murano Product.
+* Specification of the SimpleLink development kit represented as a Murano Product.
-* A [Freeboard](https://freeboard.io) application put into a Murano Application configuration.
+* A modified [Freeboard](https://freeboard.io) application put into a Murano Application configuration.

-The source code for the application running on your MSP432 device can be found here: {Link}
+The source code for the application running on your SimpleLink device can be found here: {Link}

 ## Requirements

-* MSP432e4 development kit {link to the dev kit on TI's site}
+* TI SimpleLink development kit {link to the dev kit on TI's site}
 * [MuranoCLI](https://github.com/exosite/muranocli)
 * An account on [exosite.io](https://exosite.io)

 ## Steps to setup with Exosite's Exchange.

-* Go to the Exchange tab of your Exosite account.
+* Go to the [Exchange tab](https://www.exosite.io/business/exchange/catalog#/?_k=dnrhld) of your Exosite account.
-* Click on {this} Exchange card, and purchase (for free) this applicaiton.
+* Click on the TI SimpleLink Dashboard Exchange card, and add this application to your Business.
-* Create a new Murano Application Solution and choose this application.
+* Create a new Murano Application Solution and choose this application in the drop-down menu.

 ## Steps to setup outside of Exosite Exchange.

-* Clone this repository ```git clone https://github.com/exosite/TI-MSP432e4.git```
+* Clone this repository ```git clone https://github.com/exosite/TI-SimpleLink``` using git.
-* Initialize the repository in order to prepare it for deployment ```murano init```
+* Initialize the repository in order to prepare it for deployment to Murano with the [MuranoCLI tool](https://github.com/exosite/muranocli)```murano init```
 * Create a new blank Murano Solution Application.
 * Push this code to your Murano Application Soution with ```murano syncup```

 ## Where can I get help?